 Custom resources are the extensions of the Kubernetes API.
-A Custom Resource Definition (CRD) file allows a user to define their own custom resources and allows the API server to handle the lifecycle.
+A Custom Resource Definition (CRD) file allows users to define their own custom resources and allows the API server to handle the lifecycle.

 Egress traffic is network traffic that begins inside a network and proceeds through its routers to a destination outside the network.